solus-project/runtime-snaps/README.md

 This is currently a **Work In Progress**.

+# WARNING - HIGHLY VOLATILE

+We're now undergoing the upstreaming process for the new `steam-support` interface, as such consider the existing snaps broken, and you in need of a new snapd with the new support.
+We're also going to drop `devmode` support now and move to `strict` confinement, so please consider the vast majority of this document incorrect.

 ### Why what now?

 This is an ongoing effort to produce snaps to provide the Steam* client, Linux Steam Integration project,